 R1.
-Strategic planning

-Reset LDAC's core priorities indicated in the work programme through an extensive consultation of the General Assembly members focusing on the four work priorities identified (i.e. management of resources; creating a level-playing field at international level; strengthening LDAC's role in the policy coherence for development; adopting an EBAFM; or promoting EU role in international fisheries governance).
+Strategic planning.
+Reset LDAC's core priorities indicated in the work programme through an extensive consultation of the General Assembly members focusing on the four work priorities identified (management of resources, creating a level-playing field at international level, strengthening LDAC's role in the policy coherence for development, adopting an EBAFM, or promoting EU role in international fisheries governance).

 After 12 years of existence, the LDAC has extended in many different horizons, grasping continuously additional topics.
-9 priorities are being quoted in the annual work programme for Year 12 and each of the working groups cover a huge amount of topics.
+9 priorities are being quoted in the annual work programme and working groups cover a huge amount of topics.